The Beach is for everyBODY:

 The Myrtle Beach community welcomes thousands of people each year from all walks of life, including those living with autism and sensory processing disorders and their families, and is an inclusive destination for visitors of all abilities.
 Through this pledge, businesses in the community can link arms and efforts together to help make The Beach an inclusive and welcoming place to visit!

-Visit Myrtle Beach is partnering with the Champion Autism Network (CAN) and TravelAbility for The Beach is for everyBODY: Sensory-Friendly Pledge.
-CAN and TravelAbility both work tirelessly to bring awareness to the challenges persons with varying abilities and neurodiverse disabilities face in their day to day lives, especially when traveling.
+Visit Myrtle Beach is partnering with the Champion Autism Network (CAN), Autism Travel Club and TravelAbility for The Beach is for everyBODY: Sensory-Friendly Pledge.
+CAN, Autism Travel Club and TravelAbility work tirelessly to bring awareness to the challenges persons with varying abilities and neurodiverse disabilities face in their day to day lives, especially when traveling.
 Myrtle Beach has a long history as a sensory-friendly destination, and we are always improving and learning to foster even greater acceptance and inclusivity.
 We hope that this Sensory-Friendly pledge and commitment helps bring belonging and joy to all those who visit and live at The Beach.

 Let's Get Started

 Sensory-Friendly Program Overview

 The Beach is for everyBODY movement encompasses three commitments that begin with a pledge.
 After signing the pledge, you may also continue your dedication to inclusivity by offering incentives or training for your employees, however, steps two and three are not required.